kibanalytics/kibanalytics/docs/front-end-tracker/README.md

 kbs.serverUrl = 'https://mywebsite.com/collect';
 ```

-## Page View Event
+## Event Tracking

 By default, Kibanalytics will track page view events.
 A new page view event is dispatched every time the state property
 from the [history](https://developer.mozilla.org/en-US/docs/Web/API/History) web API changes.
 Simply put, this happens every time the user navigates to a new URL.

-## Track Events
+It's possible to change this behaivor by setting the 'data-auto-track' kbs script html
+attribute value to 'false'.

-Track a [event](https://developer.mozilla.org/en-US/docs/Web/Events) from a DOM [element](https://developer.mozilla.org/en-US/docs/Web/API/Element) object.
+Also, it's possible to track a [event](https://developer.mozilla.org/en-US/docs/Web/Events) from a DOM [element](https://developer.mozilla.org/en-US/docs/Web/API/Element) object.

-There are two ways to track events in Kibanalytics, using JavaScript or CSS classes.
+There are two ways to track DOM element events in Kibanalytics: using JavaScript or CSS classes.

 ### JavaScript Event Tracking